jasonliuuu/notion-page-sort/README.md

 If (or when) Notion releases their official API, I will try to implement this script using a single web request, so that the sorting can be done offline.

+P.S.
+By the time the API is available, I may or may not consider switching to a faster sorting algorithm, say, Quicksort/TimSort/Merge sort...

 ---

 **📋 Notion Page Sort** ©Spencer Woo.
 Released under the [MIT License](./LICENSE).